openmpp/main/models/RiskPaths/doc/Home.EN.md

 #### Additional resources

-> Martin Spielauer's discourse on microsimulation, c.
+> A discussion of microsimulation by the author of RiskPaths, Martin Spielauer, c.
 2008, in PDF format:

 * [Chapter 1: What is Dynamic Social Science Microsimulation?](chap1-eng.pdf)
 * [Chapter 2: Microsimulation Approaches](chap2-eng.pdf)